Diamond cutting: Cleaving or sawing

 Cleaving is the separation of a piece of diamond rough into separate pieces, to be finished as separate gems.
 During the planning stage, diamond manufacturers identify cleavage planes, and use those planes to decide how to split the diamond.
-Diamond manufacturers cut a groove in the diamond with a laser or saw, and then split the diamond with a steel blade.
+Diamond manufacturers make a groove in the diamond with a laser or saw or another diamond, and then split the diamond by placing a steel blade in the groove and giving a gentle tap.
+Cleavage can be along any of the four planes parallel to the faces of an octahedral diamond (i.e. perpendicular to body diagonals of the unit cell).

 Sawing is the use of a diamond saw or laser to cut the diamond rough into separate pieces.
 Unlike cleaving, this step does not involve cleavage planes.
 This step gives diamonds their initial shape.

 Bruting

-Bruting is the art of cutting a diamond round.
-In the modern era diamonds are rounded using either a laser, a diamond disk impregnated with diamonds, or two diamonds cutting against each other.
+Bruting is the art of cutting a diamond to make the girdle round.
+In the modern era diamonds are rounded using either a laser, a diamond disk impregnated with diamonds, or spinning two diamonds so they cut against each other.
 Industrial diamonds can also be used for bruting a diamond round.
 Modern computer software measures the roundness of each diamond and ideal cut diamonds have to round within a tenth of a millimeter to qualify as an excellent cut diamond.